Washington Union Station Expansion Project: Frequently Asked Questions (FAQs)

-FRA and the Project Proponents project that the greatest generator of vehicular trips to and from Union Station by 2040 will be cars (either private or for-hire) picking up or dropping off passengers at the station.
-To minimize the associated impacts on traffic, the Project includes the creation of several designated pick-up and drop-off areas that would distribute cars across several locations and contribute to keep pick-up and drop-off traffic away from local residential streets.
-As in all other Action Alternatives, the station circulation network allows for linking certain pick-up and drop-off trips together, thus reducing the overall number of trips generated by the Station (linked trips are when a vehicle picks up a person immediately after dropping one off at the same location).
-Alternative A-C does also include the option of using the multimodal transportation center to help manage pick-up and drop-off activity.
+FRA and the Project Proponents found that the greatest generator of vehicular trips to and from Union Station by 2040 will be cars picking up or dropping off passengers at the Station.
+To minimize the impacts of traffic, the Preferred Alternative includes several designated pick-up and drop-off areas that distribute cars across several locations and help keep pick-up and drop-off traffic away from residential streets.
+Approximately half of all pick-ups and drop-offs would occur in the below-ground facility.
+Additional strategies to further reduce Station-related traffic through improved multimodal connections would be developed as Project design progresses.

-How does the Project preserve and enhance the historic station building?
+How does the Washington Union Station Expansion Project (Project) preserve and enhance the historic Station building?

-All Project Alternatives preserve and enhance the historic station building.
-They all maintain the building as the primary entrance to the station and a grand welcoming space worthy of the nation’s capital.
-Both types of train hall proposed in the Action Alternatives (north-south and east-west) retain the symmetrical orientation of the station’s Beaux-Arts design.
-All Action Alternatives remove the existing parking garage, which features an overhang that disrupts the profile of the station and the view along First Street NE.
-The Project includes increased retail space and parking, the revenue from which would continue to fund the station’s preservation and rehabilitation.
+In all Action Alternatives, including the Preferred Alternative (Alternative F), the Project preserves and enhances the historic Station building.
+The Project maintains the historic Station building as the primary entrance and a grand welcoming space worthy of the nation’s capital.
+The proposed train hall retains the symmetrical orientation of the Station’s Beaux-Arts design.
+The Project removes the existing parking garage, which features an overhang that disrupts the profile of the Station and the view along First Street NE.

 How does the Project incorporate urban design, placemaking, and neighborhood integration?

-The Project’s conceptual design is intended to incorporate world-class architecture, befitting the rare opportunity and special location of Washington Union Station.
-The Project creates a great public train hall to complement the historic building and its architecture.
-The train hall and other major public concourses would include active uses, amenities, and architectural features to enhance the public realm of the Nation’s Capital.
-The train hall will transform the experience of passengers arriving at WUS and provide an attractive gateway to the District of Columbia.
+The Project’s conceptual design is intended to incorporate world-class architecture, befitting the special location of Union Station.
+The Project creates a great public train hall to complement the historic Station building and its architecture.
+The train hall and other major public concourses would include active uses, amenities, and architectural features to enhance the public realm of the nation’s capital.
+The train hall would transform the experience of passengers arriving at Union Station and provide an attractive gateway to the District of Columbia.

-The sides of the rail yard would remain a level above First and 2nd Streets NE and the Project would create a new H Street Concourse, with entrances below the H Street Bridge punctuating the rail yard wall along First and 2nd Streets NE, enhancing and activating the urban setting and providing a friendlier pedestrian connection between the NoMa and Capitol Hill neighborhoods than the existing H Street Bridge.
-At the H Street Bridge level, all Project Alternatives would provide new connections to the Station through either a north-south oriented train hall or an entrance to the new H Street Concourse below.
+The sides of the rail yard would remain one level above First and Second Streets NE.
+The Project would create a new H Street Concourse, with entrances below the H Street Bridge punctuating the rail yard wall along First and Second Streets NE.
+This would enhance and activate the urban setting and provide a friendlier pedestrian connection between the NoMa and Capitol Hill neighborhoods than the existing H Street Bridge.
+At the H Street Bridge level, the Project would provide new connections to the Station through entrances to the new H Street Concourse below.

 What are the temporary and long-term economic benefits associated with the Project?

-Temporary economic benefits associated with WUS would include supporting thousands of jobs annually in several fields (construction, architecture and engineering, related service industries) over the life of the construction period.
-These jobs would generate income that would be spent in the local and regional economy, resulting in secondary job and income benefits.
-Initial modeling indicates an overall regional economic benefit of up to $1.4 billion annually.
+Construction of the Project would create thousands of jobs annually in several fields (construction, architecture and engineering, related service industries) for the duration of construction period.
+These jobs would generate income that can be spent in the local and regional economy, resulting in secondary job and income benefits.

-In the long-term, the expansion of Union Station and the potential development of the Federally owned air rights would bring thousands of new jobs to the area.
-Regionally, the increased intercity and commuter rail service that the expanded Union Station could support would more efficiently connect the District of Columbia to the broader region and job and market opportunities along the east coast.
+In the long term, the expansion of Union Station and the potential development of the Federally owned air rights above the rail terminal would bring new jobs to the area.
+Regionally, the increased intercity and commuter rail service that the expanded Station could support would more efficiently connect the District of Columbia to the broader region and job and market opportunities along the east coast.

 What is the duration and nature of construction for the Project?

-How has the Project been shared with the public and with neighbors?
+How has the Washington Union Station Expansion Project (Project) been shared with the public and with neighbors?

-Since the beginning of the Project, FRA has hosted four public meetings (in December 2015, March 2016, October 2016, and March 2018).
-FRA and the Proponents have also attended many local public events, including local festivals and markets, to provide information to local residents.
-FRA and USRC have met with representatives of ANC 6C and last made a presentation at the March 2020 meeting of the Transportation and Public Space Committee.
+Before the publication of the Draft Environmental Impact Statement (DEIS) for the Project in 2020, the Federal Railroad Administration (FRA) hosted four public meetings (in December 2015, March 2016, October 2016, and March 2018).
+FRA and the Project Proponents—Union Station Redevelopment Corporation (USRC) and Amtrak— also attended many local public events, including local festivals and markets, to provide information to local residents.
+FRA and USRC met with representatives of Advisory Neighborhood Commission (ANC) 6C and made a presentation at the March 2020 meeting of the Transportation and Public Space Committee.

 How has the Project been coordinated with the Burnham Place development?

 The Project and Burnham Place have different purposes and objectives.
-The Project accommodates but does not require development of air-rights for Burnham Place.
-FRA and the Project Proponents have met more than 40 times with Akridge, the developer of Burnham Place.
-Through the EIS process, Akridge comments have been considered in the development and refinement of the Action Alternatives and in the development of Alternative A-C. With regard to the Preferred Alternative, Alternative A-C minimizes Project use of the private air-rights parcel owned by Akridge and limits bus circulation to Federally owned property, two issues raised by Akridge during the EIS process.
+The Project accommodates but does not require development of air rights for Burnham Place.
+In the period leading up to the 2020 DEIS, FRA and the Project Proponents met more than 40 times with Akridge, the developer of Burnham Place.
+Through the EIS process, Akridge comments have been considered in the development and refinement of the Action Alternatives.